01 of 04

 Become Skilled at Using a Chef's Knife

-Whether you are a novice cook or know your way around the kitchen, honing your knife skills is not only important for keeping you safe but will also make your recipes that much better.
+Whether you are a novice cook or know your way around the kitchen, honing your knife skills is not only important for keeping you safe but will make your recipes that much better.
 Ingredients that are cut uniformly cook at the same rate and result in a dish that is cooked properly throughout.
-And because each piece of food is cut in the same fashion, the finished dish will have a nice presentation.
+Since each piece of food is cut in the same fashion, the finished dish will have a nice presentation.

 02 of 04